 “There are some small greenish spots that have not gone away despite my efforts.
 It may be some kind of moss that has permeated the stone.
 I plan to go back to the cemetery a third time in August to complete the cleaning.”

-Without doubt, fans of Florent Schmitt must be very pleased at this latest turn of events, and deeply grateful as well.
+Without doubt, fans of Florent Schmitt must be very pleased by this latest turn of events, and deeply grateful as well.
 Through Stéphane Abdallah’s commendable efforts, the composer’s final resting place shines once more – even as his music attains brighter and wider recognition the world over.